-Contact: harringtonsherwood@deanza.edu (When sending me e-mail, please have the subject line be edge of campus.)
-Textbook: Astronomy, a free textbook from Openstax.
+Contact: harringtonsherwood@deanza.edu (When sending me e-mail, please have the subject line be "Astronomy 4 Student" to make your message stand out.)

+Consultation hour: 11:30am - 12:20pm Mondays through Thursdays in E33a (in the E3 building on the Highway 85 edge of campus.)
+Textbook: "Astronomy", a free textbook from Openstax.
 Download at http://openstax.

-"Astronomy 4 Student" to make your message stand out.)

-Consultation hour: 2:00 to 2:50pm Mondays through Thursdays in E33a (in the E3 building on the Highway 85